Therapy for Low Self-Esteem — Glasgow

 How Low Self-Esteem Shows Up in Different Stages of Life

 Low self-esteem can affect individuals regardless of age, responsibilities and environment.
-Low self-esteem can feel a bit like tending to a garden where the soil has been shaped by years of weathered seasons.
+It can also feel a bit like tending to a garden where the soil has been shaped by years of weathered seasons.

 When difficult experiences leave a negative impact, it’s as if the roots of a strong tree are struggling beneath the surface, even though the potential to grow is still there.